huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 Since `filterValue` is a store, we can bind it to the input value and it will automatically update as the user types.

-See the [filter docs](https://svelte-headless-table.bryanmylee.com/docs/plugins/add-table-filter) for more information on how to customize the pagination behavior.
+See the [filter docs](https://svelte-headless-table.bryanmylee.com/docs/plugins/add-table-filter) for more information on how to customize the filtering behavior.

 </Steps>